alphagov/govuk-design-system/src/community/design-system-day/session-information.md

 Oliver Binns, Chris Choy and Helena Trippe
 10:00am to 11:30am

 We’ll talk about the design system we created for GDS’s first mobile app ‘GOV.UK ID Check’.
-We’ll cover our work to adapt the GOV.UK Design System for web into a native mobile world, taking guidance from Apple’s Human Interface Guidelines, Google’s Material Design Guidelines and the Web Consortium Accessibility Guidelines.
+We’ll cover our work to adapt the GOV.UK Design System for web into a native mobile world, taking guidance from Apple’s Human Interface Guidelines, Google’s Material Design Guidelines and the Web Content Accessibility Guidelines.

 ### The contributor perspective on design systems
 Frankie Roberto